Andre-Faria-9170113/AG-SuperPang/README.md

 -To play the game itself, open the index.html page in the "PANG" folder;

--Select the desired game-mode (single-player or 2-player coop-play);
+-Click on the desired game-mode (single-player or 2-player coop-play);

 -To beat the game, progress through 3 increasingly difficult levels by destroying all spheres on screen by having the playable character(s) fire harpoons at them.